megamind79/Algorithms/README.md

 g++ quicksort_lomuto.cpp

+# Star or Fork
-# If you like, click on Star or click on Fork to suggest changes
+If you like, click on Star or click on Fork to suggest changes